A short story—two characters who knew each other a long time ago meet unexpectedly.

 ‘Jennifer?
 Is it?
 It is you.
 Jennifer?’

-‘Oh my god, it’s …’ Jennifer’s instantly back at school being told off by Miss Evans while Esme stands behind the teacher smirking.
+‘Oh my god, it’s…’ Jennifer shrinks, she’s back at school being told off by Miss Evans while Esme stands behind the teacher smirking.

 ‘So good to see you,’ says Jennifer, ‘you haven’t changed a bit.’

-‘I’d have known you anywhere … got time for coffee?’
+‘I’d have known you anywhere… got time for coffee?’
 Esme tilts her head at the doorway of the coffee shop.
-She points; the gesture shows off immaculate red nails, her bracelets tinkle.
-She raises a shapely eyebrow.
+She points; the gesture shows immaculate red nails, bracelets tinkle.
+She raises an eyebrow.
 Jennifer nods and follows her into the cinnamon laced air of the café.
 They order and sit watching the busyness of the town.
 They glance at each other over the top of their cups.
 George walks past the window and picks his hand up to Jennifer.
-Nice to see a friendly face, thinks Jennifer and waves back to him.
+Nice to see a friendly face, thinks Jennifer, and waves back to him.

 ‘Are you still in Allistown, Esme?’